Boskicl/bots/README.md

         run_.py
 ```
 # Bots
 Creation of bots for fun, interactive projects.
+All of these bots created are designed to be safe and protect you from having your information stolen.
+Bots should be run locally on your machine, passwords are protected and never displayed on screen or on the terminal window.

 ### Instagram bot
   - Log into a profile you specify